mrshanahan/training_calendar_manager/README.md

 #### Usage

+The `create_training_calendar.py` script can be run as an executable or via `python`:

+    $ ./create_training_calendar.py ...
+    # OR
+    $ python ./create_training_calendar.py ...

-To see the usage of the script + examples, run the Python executable with the script as an argument:
+To see the usage of the script + examples, pass the `--help` flag:

+    $ ./create_training_calendar.py --help

+The application is implemeented in a module, so you can import the module & use it in the REPL:

+    $ python
+    ...
-    > python create_training_calendar.py
+    > import training_calendar

-If you find that you are having trouble authenticating, make sure that any existing `token.pickle` files in your current directory are deleted, then run the authentication again.
+If you find that you are having trouble authenticating, make sure that any existing `token.json` files in your current directory are deleted, then run the authentication again.

+### Tests

+Run tests using `pytest`:

+    # Assumes you are in a virtualenv
+    $ pip install pytest
+    $ python -m pytest

+`pytest` will pick up all test files under the current directory.

 #### Direct Dependencies